 Sterling College Admissions – Test Optional changes:

-Due to COVID-19 and continued cancellation of ACT/SAT testing opportunities, Sterling College will not require the ACT/SAT test for admission purposes for spring or fall semester ‘21.
+Test Optional changes: Due to COVID-19 and continued cancellation of ACT/SAT testing opportunities, Sterling College will not require the ACT/SAT test for admission purposes for spring or fall semester ‘23.

-Students may still use the ACT/SAT for admission, scholarship, and course placement purposes in addition to acceptance into specific programs such as Education.
+Students may still use the ACT/SAT for admission, scholarship, and course placement purposes in addition to acceptance into specific programs (if required).
+A student who has an ACT of 18 or SAT of 960 or above will be fully admitted with a GPA of 2.2 or above.

 Transfer students are not required to submit ACT/SAT scores but must have a cumulative GPA of 2.0 or higher for full admission.
 Transfer students below that may be considered for probationary acceptance.